Course information

 Knowledge and Understanding:

-– Fundamental concept and theory concerning modern paradigm in science, special in applied
+– Fundamental concept and theory concerning modern paradigm in science, special in applied sciences;

 – Academic and publishing culture.